Quantum Phases from Competing Van der Waals and Dipole-Dipole Interactions of Rydberg Atoms: Numerical Methods

 \section{Numerical Methods}

+In this section, details of the numerical calculations are presented.
 In this work, both finite and infinite matrix product states (MPS) are used for studying the ground state properties of the model in uniform and dimerized lattice configurations.
 All of the DMRG simulations are performed by using the TeNPy library \cite{hauschild_efficient_2018}.

 In the uniform lattice, a chain of length $L=121$ with open boundary conditions and units $a=1$,$V=1$ are adopted.
 The Hamiltonian is represented as a matrix product operator in which the power-law decaying dipolar and vdW interactions are expressed in terms of sum of exponentials.
 A decomposition that involves 15 exponentials is used to fit the interactions.
 The maximum MPS bond dimension is set to $\chi = 320$.
 We set the relative energy error to be smaller than $10^{-10}$ to ensure convergence.
 During truncation, Schmidt values smaller than $10^{-10}$ are discarded.
 Since open boundary conditions are employed, there will be defects induced by the edge excitations.
 In order to prevent that from happening, a system size in the form of $L=12n+1$ with $n=10$ is chosen.
 By doing so, the ground state $q$-fold degeneracy is split for phases with $\mathbb{Z}_q$ order with $q=2, 3, 4$.
 A single ground state in the product state form is obtained.
 This enables us to distinguish the ordered phases since they exhibit vanishing $S_{vN}$.
 The LL phase is verified by determining the central charge $c$ \cite{calabrese_entanglement_2009}.
 Infinite DMRG (iDMRG) simulations with increasing bond dimensions are performed to compute the scaling of the $S_{vN}$ vs. the logarithm of the correlation length $\xi$.
 The central charge $c$ \cite{pollmann_theory_2009} is extracted by a fitting according to the equation $ S = \frac{c}{6}\log(\xi) + $ const.